Your Trusted Emergency Dentist in Baton Rouge, LA

 Types of Dental Emergencies

 There are a variety of situations that may require emergency dental care.
-If you have any of the following dental problems, we recommend that you call our office right away so we can get you into our office as soon as possible.
+If you have any of the following dental problems, we recommend that you call our office right away so we can get you into our dentist near you as soon as possible.

 - Abscess (bump) on gums